 On the delay in the implementation of the ministry’s capital budget, Ogbeh said the stall in the approval of the 2016 budget was responsible for this, adding that the implementation is beginning now.

 “It is about now that the capital expenditure is beginning.
 One of the reasons why money is not circulating is that we need to follow the due process on issues of procurement, advertisement and other,” he said.

-The Minister said his ministry has spent just N882.58m, representing four % of the N21 billion budgeted for it in the 2016 Appropriation Act.
+The Minister said his ministry has spent just N882.58m, representing four per cent of the N21 billion budgeted for it in the 2016 Appropriation Act.

 He added: “You may be surprised to know that only six to seven states in Nigeria are showing enthusiasm in agriculture.
 Some by nature don’t seem interested, while others just can’t connect with whatever we are doing at the federal level.”